pponec/DirectoryBookmarks/README.md

 # DirectoryBookmarks.kts

-Simple [Kotlin script](https://github.com/kscripting/kscript) for manage (writing and reading) directories (from the filesystem) by text bookmarks.
+Simple [Kotlin script](https://github.com/kscripting/kscript) for manage (writing and reading) directories (of the filesystem) by text bookmarks.

 ## Usage: